COMPARE TO OTHER COMPONENTS

 End Using

 The Tesseract 5 API, which allows us to convert image files into text, is demonstrated above.
-We're making an object for Iron Tesseract in the above line of code.
-We're also making an OcrInput object that will allow us to add one or more picture files.
-We may need to give the available picture path inside the code when utilizing the OcrInput object method add.
+We're creating an instance of IronTesseract in the above code snippet.
+We're also using an OcrInput object that will allow us to add one or more image files.
+We must provide the path of the available image inside the code when utilizing the OcrInput object method AddImage.
 Any number of images can be added.
-The function "Read" in the Object IronTesseract that we constructed before may be utilized to get the images by parsing the image file and extracting the result into the OCR result.
-It is capable of extracting text from photos and converting it to a string.
+The function Read in the IronTesseract object that we constructed earlier may be utilized to perform OCR by parsing the image file and extracting the result into the OCR result.
+It is capable of extracting text from images and converting it to a string.

 We can also use Tesseract to add multi-frame images.
-"AddMultiFrameTiff" is a different method for this operation.
+AddMultiFrameTiff is a different method for this operation.
 The Tesseract library reads each frame in the image, and each frame is treated as a distinct page.
-The process will read the first frame of the image and then proceed on to the next frame, and so on, until all of the image's frames have been scanned.
+The process will read the first frame of the image and then proceed onto the next frame, and so on, until all of the image's frames have been scanned.
 Only the tiff image format is supported by this method.

 The above image is the output of the IronOCR result, which is accurate and shows the data correctly converted into editable text.

 IronOCR and ABBYY FineReader PDF help to convert a PDF file into editable text.
-ABBYY FineReader PDF provides a list of options to the user such as save the page, edit image, recognize page, etc. It also provides save options such as txt, document, HTML format, etc. IronOCR also allows us to save converted OCR files into HTML, txt, pdf, etc.
+ABBYY FineReader PDF provides a list of options to the user such as save the page, edit the image, recognize page, etc. It also provides save options such as txt, document, HTML format, etc. IronOCR also allows us to save converted OCR files into HTML, txt, pdf, etc.

 Open the ABBYY FineReader PDF software.
 This will open a page like the image below, offering multiple options.